 Provide the agency's purpose statement and ancillary content such as mission, vision, values, and/or beliefs.
 Describe how the agency embodies its purpose through its services, program offerings and expectations for the schools/systems served.

 MAISD is about service, leadership and collaboration to advance educational excellence for students in Montcalm County.
 It is driven by its vision and mission in the context of its goals.
-They are:

 Montcalm ISD, together with its seven local districts, coordinates and delivers programs and services designed to improve education in Montcalm County.
 Collectively, we provide cost effective, high quality program and services by merging resources and providing services county-wide.
 To accomplish this the organization continually collaborates with stakeholder groups to ascertain that services, processes and products align with our agency purpose.
 Stakeholder groups include the MAISD Superintendent Council, secondary and elementary principals, special education directors, Montcalm School Business Officials, technology advisors, curriculum directors, and others.